Index 2022

 Economic context

-The advertising market is underdeveloped in the print and online press, which are largely financed by donors, usually from the West.
+The underdeveloped advertising market is declining in print and online media, which are largely financed by donors, usually from the West.
+The worrying economic problems of privately owned media have been accentuated by a change in advertising legislation, distorting competition with the heavily subsidised state-owned media.

 Sociocultural context

-Georgian society is marked by strong social tensions on certain issues, which affect journalistic coverage.
-The topics include religion, LGBT rights and Russian influence.
-Influential social figures, such as members of the Orthodox clergy, are electronically monitored by security services, thereby violating journalists’ confidential source protection.
+Georgian society is marked by strong social tensions on certain issues, such as religion, LGBTQ+, rights and Russian influence, impacting journalistic coverage.
+Influential social figures, such as members of the Orthodox clergy, are wiretapped by the security services, thereby violating the confidentiality of journalists’ sources.

 Safety

-Verbal attacks and physical assaults on journalists are common.
-Aggressors include senior government officials, especially during election campaigns.
-A lynch mob’s sustained and brutal assault on 50 reporters during homophobic counter-demonstrations in July 2201, under the gaze of security forces, marked an unprecedented setback.
-The absence of transparency and of progress in investigations of the event demonstrate the impunity enjoyed by those who commit crimes against journalists.
+Verbal and physical assaults on journalists are frequent, including by senior government officials, especially during electoral campaigns.
+A sustained and brutal assault on about 50 reporters during homophobic counter-demonstrations in July 2021, in front of impassive security forces, marked an unprecedented setback.
+The lack of transparency and progress in the investigation speaks to the impunity enjoyed by those who commit crimes against journalists.